 Student federal loans offer a number of benefits over any other form of financial assistance to students.
 Student federal loans offer the lowest interest rates and have the most flexible borrower terms of any loans available to college students.
 They allow students to defer their loan payments until after graduation, which makes repayment less stressful.
 Additionally, student federal loans provide students with a grace period after graduation to find a job and then begin loan repayment.
 Student federal loans are disbursed according to the applicant’s financial need, though certain student federal loans, such as Unsubsidized Direct loans, can be taken out without demonstrated financial need.
 Student federal loans do not require students to have a good credit history or a co-signer.

 When do I have to pay federal student loans back?

 Federal student loans offer borrowers a number of advantages, and one of these is the allowance for students to defer repayment and to let them pay federal student loans back after they have completed their education.
 Students can defer their loan repayments and begin repaying the loan after graduation.
-Most federal student loans allow applicants a defined grace period, which allows them to find a good employment opportunity and then start repaying the loan.
+Most federal student loans have a grace period, which allows them to find employment and then start repaying the loan.

 How do I know what I can receive in federal government student loans?

-Federal government student loans are the least expensive and the easiest form of raising finance for education.
+Taking out federal students loans is one of the easiest and least expensive ways of financing your education.
 Federal student loans are awarded to students who demonstrate financial need, and are also given out at a low, fixed interest rate.
-In order to determine how much you will receive in financial aid, you need to calculate the estimated family contribution (EFC), which you can do through our EFC calculator.
+In order to determine how much you will receive in financial aid, you need to calculate the estimated family contribution (EFC).
 Once you determine what your EFC is, you may get a better sense of what you will be awarded in federal government student loans.

 How can I apply for federal student loans for college?